-Today I announce the appointment of Mr David Holly as Australia's next High Commissioner to Sri Lanka with non-resident accreditation to the Maldives.
+Today I announce the appointment of Mr Paul Stephens as Australia’s next High Commissioner to Sri Lanka.

-I thank outgoing High Commissioner Bryce Hutchesson for his contributions to advancing Australia's interests in Colombo since 2016.
+I thank outgoing High Commissioner David Holly for his contributions to advancing Australia’s interests in Sri Lanka since 2019.

 - Minister's office: (02) 6277 7500